jquad-group/backstage-jquad/README.md

 # Using the Plugin

-To enable Tekton Pipelines for a Component entity, add the annotation `tektonci: "true"` in addition to the existing `backstage.io/kubernetes-id`, `backstage.io/kubernetes-namespace`, or `backstage.io/kubernetes-label-selector` annotations.
+To enable Tekton Pipelines for a Component entity, add the annotation `tektonci/enabled: "true"` in addition to the existing `backstage.io/kubernetes-id`, `backstage.io/kubernetes-namespace`, or `backstage.io/kubernetes-label-selector` annotations.
 For example:

 ```
 apiVersion: backstage.io/v1alpha1